 We generate two types of commission revenues: sales-based commissions and trailing commissions.
-Sales-based commission revenues, which occur when clients trade securities or purchase various types of investment products, primarily represent gross commissions generated by our advisors.
+Salesbased commission revenues, which occur when clients trade securities or purchase various types of investment products, primarily represent gross commissions generated by our advisors.
 The levels of sales-based commission revenues can vary from period to period based on the overall economic environment, number of trading days in the reporting period, and investment activity of our advisors' clients.
-Trailing commission revenues (commissions that are paid over time, such as 12(b)-1 fees) are recurring in nature and are earned based on the market value of investment holdings in trail-eligible assets.
+Trailing commission revenues, commissions that are paid over time, are recurring in nature and are earned based on the market value of investment holdings in traileligible assets.
 We earn trailing commission revenues primarily on mutual funds and variable annuities held by clients of our advisors.
+See Note 3.
+Revenues, within the notes to the consolidated financial statements for further detail regarding our commission revenue by product category.